 - Easier to monitor.
 Debit cards that are good for traveling let you check recent transactions or get notifications in real-time using an app.
 This is especially great for avoiding scams, fraud, and checking on sketchy ATMs in developing countries.

 - More secure.
 You can easily block a travel debit card with one tap in the app.
 You can also pre-charge your debit card with smaller amounts, so if your card gets hacked or stolen, the thieves can’t raid your entire checkings account.
 (It’s happened to me!)

 - Travel-specific benefits.
 Cards such as Revolut add in little extras that are super useful to travelers, such as automatic travel insurance (based on your phone’s geolocation) or free access to airport lounges.

-If you’re traveling a long time, it even makes sense to sign up to several of these debit cards.
-This will give you additional fee-less ATM withdrawals per month, plus giving you several back-up cards in case of theft or loss on the road.
+If you’re traveling often or for a long time, it makes sense to sign up for several of these debit cards.
+This lets you combine their monthly fee-less ATM withdrawal limits, plus gives you several back-up cards in case of theft or loss on the road.